MicrosoftDocs/azure-devops-docs/docs/articles/index.md

 # Articles about DevOps and VSTS

-Here you'll find more resources to support your development efforts with Visual Studio Team Services, Team Foundation Server, and Visual Studio.
+Here you'll find more resources to support your development efforts with VSTS, Team Foundation Server, and Visual Studio.
 These topics include materials for public preview, use cases, and whitepapers.

 > [!NOTE]
 > For the full VSTS documentation, go to [VSTS Documentation](/vsts).